 Freedom is nothing but a chance to be better.

-Dr. Gopal maintains a private practice in San Francisco and Los Angeles with psychotherapy at the core of his work.
+Dr. Gopal maintains a concierge private practice in San Francisco and Los Angeles with psychotherapy at the core of his work.
 He also works in the inpatient hospital setting treating adolescents.
 When he is not seeing patients, Dr. Gopal writes.
-He has published numerous academic articles and books in psychiatry, and he is a regular contributor to the Huffington Post, Psychology Today, and a blog that he shares with his wife.
-His opinion pieces on helicopter parenting and how a good psychiatrist is hard to find, and reasons to fire your therapist have been widely circulated and cited in both books and online articles.
-He is currently working on a memoir set to be released in 2019.
+He has published numerous academic articles and books in psychiatry, and he is a regular contributor to the Huffington Post and Psychology Today.
+His opinion pieces on helicopter parenting, how a good psychiatrist is hard to find, and reasons to fire your therapist have been widely circulated and cited in both books and online articles.
+He is currently working on a memoir set to be released in 2020.